SergioCoboLopez/Workshop_ESA/README.md

 ## FILES & FOLDERS
 FOLDER: /GoldSim_models
---> This folder contains basic scripts and executable files.
+--> This folder contains GoldSim models and GoldSim Player files.

 FOLDER: /data
 --> This folder contains the raw data associated with the project, references, and files related with the presentation.